‘The perfect sponsor’: Ed Ansin remembered for constant charity work

 For Ansin, his reason for giving was always simple.

 “A lot of people need help,” Ansin said.
-“Fundementally, I feel like I’m doing my job.
+“Fundamentally, I feel like I’m doing my job.
 And that’s my basic attitude.”

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)